bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 ### Delete recordings older than N days

-To delete recordings older than 14 days, add the following cron job to `/etc/cron.daily/bbb-recording-cleanup`
+To delete recordings older than 14 days, create the file `/etc/cron.daily/bbb-recording-cleanup` with the contents

 ```bash
 #!/bin/bash